DOI-USGS/ds-pipelines-targets-3-course/course-instructions.md

 * If you want to make sure you have the most up-to-date version of the target, you can have **targets** check for currentness or rebuild first by running `tar_make(mytarget)` and then using `tar_load(mytarget)`.
 * You'll pretty much always want to call `library(targets)` in your R session while developing pipeline code - otherwise, you need to call `targets::tar_make()` in place of `tar_make()` anytime you run that command, and all that extra typing can add up.

-When you're satisfied that you understand the current pipeline, include the value of `oldest_active_sites$site_no` and the image from *site_map.png* in a comment on this issue.
+When you're satisfied that you understand the current pipeline, note the value of `oldest_active_sites$site_no` and the image from *site_map.png* in an issue.

 ### :keyboard: Activity: Spot the split-apply-combine